doomsquadairsoft/d3vice-controlpoint-xbee/README.md

 57600 baudrate

+Set the controlpoint as an ZB Router API NOT a ZB Endpoint API!
+Endpoint will work, but has complications with sleep mode.

 #### XCTU Troubleshootinghttps://www.youtube.com/watch?v=ChCHfJoo9CQ

 Make sure if using it on linux, you add yourself to the `dialout` group.
 Example: `sudo usermod -a -G dialout chris`